vedantparasharr/AmazonCloneJs/README.md

-fffbasic Amazon clone made using html css and js with functions like
+gggfffbasic Amazon clone made using html css and js with functions like